 ModelWriter will use RDF as the meta-model for knowledge-base.
 By imposing the model elements to comply with RDF notation we will have standardized representation of text documents as models.

-Definition of knowledge base Model and Text synchronization
+Definition of knowledge base to manage Model to Text synchronization

 The Knowledge Base Data Structure

 The knowledge base data structure is one of those user “hidden-models” (or system models).
-It will be generated by ModelWriter behind the scene , etc.basing on text of requirements and basing on input user models
+It will be generated by ModelWriter behind the scene based on links between user inputs: text documents and models.

-The Data structure model itself will not meant to be shown, and is derived from:
+The Data structure model itself is not meant to be shown, and is derived from:

 The text obtained from the “Writer” part of Modelwriter.